data-gov-my/datagovmy-ai/README.md

 ### Open API Documentation Assistant 👨‍💻

 Built to assist developers in getting started with using the data.gov.my open API.
-The docs assistant is a Retrieval Augmented Generation (RAG) application powered by OpenAI's `gpt-4o` (Updated from `gpt-3.5-turbo` in Oct 2024) model.
+The docs assistant is a Retrieval Augmented Generation (RAG) application powered by OpenAI's `gpt-4.1` family of models.
 Its data pipeline indexes `.mdx` files from the [API documentation](https://developer.data.gov.my/) in the [datagovmy-front](https://github.com/data-gov-my/datagovmy-front) repository and stores embeddings in a Weaviate vectorstore for retrieval.

 ### MyDataGPT Assistant (Coming Soon!) 📈